ivanos/leviathan_lib/README.md

 ## CENs

-Lucet provides an utility to publish CENs.
+Lucet provides utility functions to publish CENs.
 See example [CEN config file](cen.json).

 To test it: